Real root finding for low rank linear matrices: Experiments

+where $x=(x_1,x_2,x_3,x_4,x_5)$ are variables and $(a_{1},a_{2},a_{3},a_{4})$ are parameters.
+This example shows that the genericity assumptions of our algorithm are satisfied up to small perturbation of the input data.

-Subsequently, we let $(a_{1},a_{2},a_{3},a_{4})$ vary randomly in $\QQ^4$.
-For all random instantiations, we observe that the inputs $(A,3),(A,2)$ and $(A,1)$ verify the genericity assumptions, and that the degrees of the rational parametrizations returned at each recursion step are constant, while the number of real solutions changes with parameters.
+We let $(a_{1},a_{2},a_{3},a_{4})$ vary randomly in $\QQ^4$.
+For all random instances, we observe that the inputs $(A,3),(A,2)$ and $(A,1)$ verify the genericity assumptions, and that the degrees of the rational parametrizations returned at each recursion step are constant, while the number of real solutions changes with parameters.
 We summarize our results in Table \ref{tab:example:berkeley}.

 \end{example}

 \begin{example}[The pillow] Let